Yury-MonZon/ProxPad/README.md

 ### Mobile Phones
 - You can use OperaMini or Kiosk mode to show the ProxPad in fullscreen mode on Android
 - Optimized button layouts for touch
-- Compact landscape mode
 - Thumb-friendly sizing

-### VM States
+### VM Controls
-- **Green Start**: VM stopped
-- **Red Stop/Reset**: VM running
+- **Start**: start VM
-- **Blue Reboot**: Graceful restart
+- **Reboot**: Graceful restart, can be hidden via config
-- **Gray Shutdown**: Graceful shutdown
+- **Shutdown**: Graceful shutdown
+- **Stop/Reset**: stop VM
+- **Reset**: reset VM

 ### Resource Management
-- When VM 100 starts → VMs 101/102 hide (per config)
+- When VM starts → other VMs with the same resources hide
-- When VM 100 stops → VMs 101/102 reappear
+- When VM stops → other VMs with the same resources reappear
-- Page auto-refreshes on visibility change
+- Page auto-refreshes on VM state change

 ## Macro Handler: Running macro_handler.py in VMs

 To process media keys, macro buttons, and program execution, you must run `macro_handler.py` inside each Windows or Linux VM you want to control.
-This script listens for UDP broadcast commands from ProxPad and executes the requested actions locally in the VM.
+This script listens for UDP broadcast commands from `proxpad.py` and executes the requested actions locally in the VM.

 - On Windows: Run `python macro_handler.py` (requires Python and pynput)
-- On Linux: Run `python macro_handler.py` (requires Python, pynput, and uinput for full key support)
+- On Linux: Run `python macro_handler.py` (requires Python and uinput for full key support)

 **Note:**
 - The macro handler must be running in the background in each VM for ProxPad's media and macro buttons to work.
+Not needed for VM control.
-- On Linux, ensure uinput is set up for full key emulation (see above).
+- On Linux, ensure uinput is set up for full key emulation.
 - You can set up the macro handler to start automatically on VM boot for seamless integration.

 ## Troubleshooting